rstropek-teaching/ng-todo-list-quiz-4ahif-Mkublbock/ToDo-List/README.md

 1. Use [*Angular Material*'s datepicker](https://material.angular.io/components/datepicker/overview) in the todo form.

-Send me a link to your solution thaat includes a working due date via a GitHub issue and you will get an extra point for your grade.
+Send me a link to your solution that includes a working due date via a GitHub issue and you will get an extra point for your grade.